-Manual operation using DCS requires DCS Software Version 3.1 which can be downloaded for FREE from .
+Manual operation using DCS requires DCS Software Version 3.1 or later which can be downloaded for free from www.mthtrains.com.
 DCS systems using software versions 3.0 or earlier will only have automatic pantograph operation when running under DCS command mode.

-If you are using the pantographs for picking up power from an operating overhead centenary system in lieu of track power through the center rail pickup rollers, be sure that at least one of the pantographs is in contact with the cantenary at all times.
-If both pantographs lose contact with the overhead cantenary, the engine will lose power and not operate until one of the pantographs remakes contact with the cantenary or the selector switch is moved back to the track position.
+If you are using the pantographs for picking up power from an operating overhead centenary system in lieu of track power through the center rail pickup rollers, be sure that at least one of the pantographs is in contact with the catenary at all times.
+If both pantographs lose contact with the overhead catenary, the engine will lose power and not operate until one of the pantographs remakes contact with the catenary or the selector switch is moved back to the track position.